 Question: “The checkout process was straightforward”

-Answers: Strongly Agree, Agree, Undecided, Disagree, Strongly Disagree.
+Answers: Strongly Agree, Agree, Neither Agree Nor Disagree, Disagree, Strongly Disagree.

 An agreement scale is the most common use case for a Likert Scale.
-Using this format, your customers would be provided with a series of statements, for which they select Strongly Agree, Agree, Undecided, Disagree or Strongly Disagree.
+Using this format, your customers would be provided with a series of statements, for which they select Strongly Agree, Agree, Neither Agree Nor Disagree (or Neutral), Disagree or Strongly Disagree.

 Question: “I would recommend this product to my friends”